-industry art angel jac revsd final draft (with illustrations + citation page).docx - Draft Version
+industry art angel jac revsd final draft (with illustrations + citation page).docx - Accepted Version

 Download (3MB) | Request a copy